When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 Advanced One Punch Man Challenge

-Here’s a sample one punch routine for advanced athletes
+Here’s a sample one punch bodyweight exercise routine bodyweight workouts for advanced athletes

 - 1 X 100 Push-ups or 2 x 50 Push-ups or 2 x 50 Push-ups with weighted vest